YellPika/YellPika.github.io/_posts/2013-12-10-improving-monadic-regions.md

 {% endhighlight %}

 And that's it!
-The actual implementation of this scheme can get a little hairy at times, so I'll detail that in a later post.
+The actual implementation of this scheme can get a little hairy at times (think nested generators), so I'll describe that in a later post.

 The Whole API
 -------------